 The company currently has a very low cash balance in relation to its usual cash demand which makes going concern a risk.
 The situation arises because of government department delays in issuing required permits to access and operate the mine.
 The required permits have now been issued after a one year delay.
+Subsequent to year end, the Company has executed debt facilities with three separate counterparties with a total of \$1,400,000 available to draw.
+These facilities are sufficient to enable the Company to operate in its current state for a period longer than 12 months from the date of signing these financial statements.
+The Company plans to open a Capital Raise within the month to enable execution of the mining

 The Company will need to raise additional capital to progress to production.
 The financial forecasts for FY25 and FY26 project sufficient cash available to satisfy all financial obligations with arise in the next 12 months from 31 March 2024.
 The forecast cash flows are dependent on the key assumptions outlined below.

 - The ability to access suitable debt or equity capital to fund its operations through to production.
 No assurance can be given that such capital will be available at all or on terms acceptable to the Company. - Achievement of production targets.
-In forecasting the Companies cash requirements management has made certain assumptions around the timing, volume and grade of production.
+In forecasting the Companies cash requirements management has made

+- certain assumptions around the timing, volume and grade of production.
 There is material uncertainty as to the ability to achieve the production targets. - Price of Gold.
 In forecasting the Companies cash requirements management has made certain assumptions about the price of gold.
 The gold price is a market commodity therefore there is uncertainty as to the price that might be achieved.